is-a-dev/docs/src/guides/zoho-mail.md

 ### MX and SPF Records

-1. Now you need to verify the **MX** and **SPF records** for your domain.
+1. Now you need to add the **MX** and **SPF records** for your domain.
 You will need to update the existing file that you used to verify the domain and add the TXT record.

    ![](../media/zohomail/step_7.png)